the729/go-libra/gopherjs-libra/README.md

 ### .isNil()

-Returns `true` if the address is not included in the ledger.
+Returns `true` if the address is proven not included in the ledger.

 ## Object: provenAccountBlob